Lab Operational Since: 17 Years, 6 Months, 14 Days·Facility Status: Fully Operational & Accepting New Cases·

 How long does Seagate Backup Plus recovery take?

 Bridge board bypass with a healthy internal drive takes 1-3 days.
-Firmware repair for SMR translator corruption takes 3-7 days.
-Head swaps take 1-3 weeks due to donor sourcing requirements.
+Firmware repair for SMR translator corruption takes 3-6 weeks.
+Head swaps take 4-8 weeks due to donor sourcing requirements.
 Rosewood donors are usually in stock.
+A +$100 rush fee to move to the front of the queue is available to move to the front of the queue.
 A time estimate is provided alongside the price quote after the free evaluation.